MinaProtocol/mina/README-sandbox.md

 over again, it's important to remove it before each restart.
 Otherwise the daemon will try to pick up the old blockchain and will get stuck on it.

+`--demo-mode` option tells the daemon to assume it's already synced with the network (because in this case *it is* the entire network).
+Without this option the daemon will exit after approximately 30 minutes of being unable to connect to other nodes.

 If the block producer's key wasn't copied over to the wallet previously, the following error will appear: